graalvm/mx/README-proftool.md

 * a parser for HotSpot LogCompilation information

 By combining these components into a single command line, the perf profile information can be attributed to the JIT code.
+Profile collection currently only supports Linux perf though once the data is captured then the profile can be viewed anywhere.

 This suite must be built first to create the JVMTI agent library and the suite is normally dynamically imported to make the commands available through mx.